 Chimpanzee Facts – General

 1 – The first thing one should remember about chimpanzees is – they are not monkeys!
-They are apes, like gorillas, orangutans and, of course, humans, and in fact are genetically our closest living relatives on this earth, sharing more than 98% of our genetic ‘blueprint’.
-That means that less than 2% of our DNA is different from that of the chimps!
+They are apes, like gorillas, orangutans and of course, humans.
+In fact, they are genetically our closest living relatives on this earth, sharing more than 98% of our genetic ‘blueprint’.
+This means that less than 2% of our DNA is different from that of the chimps!
 They are believed to have last shared an ancestor with us some 4-6 million years ago.

-3 – Although chimps are our closest living relative, their brains have been measured at around 282-500cc, and human brains are approximately three times that size, so we’re still well ahead of them in that area, at least.
-So far.
+3 – Although chimps are our closest living relatives, their brains have been measured at around 282-500cc, and human brains are approximately three times that size, so we’re still well ahead of them in that area, at least.

-4 – Like many other animals, chimps are declining in the wild, and both the common chimp and the bonobo are listed as ‘endangered’ on the IUCN Conservation Red List, mainly due to the ever-worsening habitat loss and to hunting of them for bush meat.
-Estimates of remaining numbers are around 170,000-300,000 for common chimps, but it is thought that for Bonobos, there may only be around 29,500 to 50,000 animals still living.
+4 – Like many other animals, chimps are declining in the wild, and both the common chimp and the bonobo are listed as ‘endangered’ on the IUCN Conservation Red List, mainly due to the ever-worsening habitat loss and to hunting of the species for bushmeat.
+Estimates of remaining numbers are around 170,000-300,000 for common chimps, but it is thought that for Bonobos, there may only be around 29,500 to 50,000 still living.

 5 – Because chimpanzee physiology is so similar to humans, they can catch the diseases and infections that afflict humans, but they don’t have the resistance and antibodies we’ve built up, leaving them far more vulnerable than we are – meaning that the more they come into contact with us, the more they are affected by our bugs etc, and problems that merely make us ill can kill them quite easily.
 It doesn’t help when we turn them into laboratory animals and perform nasty and gruesome tests on them, either.

 6 – Chimps have only two major predators – leopards and humans.
-Leopards pose a particular danger because they can climb trees almost as easily as the chimps can, giving them nowhere they can easily get away.
+Leopards pose a particular danger because they can climb trees almost as easily as the chimps can, giving them nowhere to run to.
 However, if they manage not to get killed first, they can live around 40 years in the wild, and up to 60 years in captivity.